-Cron jobs can leave behind artifact resources such as jobs or pods.
-As a user it is important to configure history limits so that old jobs and their pods are properly cleaned.
+Cron jobs can leave behind artifact resources such as jobs and pods.
+As a user, it is important to configure history limits so that old jobs and their pods are properly cleaned.
 Currently, there are two fields within cron job’s spec responsible for that:

 apiVersion: batch/v1beta1 kind: CronJob metadata: name: pi spec: successfulJobsHistoryLimit: 3 1 failedJobsHistoryLimit: 1 2 schedule: "*/1 * * * *" jobTemplate: spec: ...